Kate Dickie: Early life

 Dickie was born in East Kilbride, Scotland.
-She spent part of her childhood in different parts of Scotland, Wigtownshire, Galloway, Perthshire and Ayrshire, due to frequent moves by her family.
-From an early age she discovered her passion for acting, which her parents supported.
+She spent part of her childhood in different parts of Scotland, including Wigtownshire, Galloway, Perthshire, and Ayrshire, due to her family's frequent moves.
+From an early age, she discovered her passion for acting, which her parents supported.
 Coming from a working-class family (her father was a farmer and gardener) in which no family member had been in the arts before, she was embarrassed to call herself an actress since she was afraid to be called pretentious.

-Her desire for drama classes supported her to overcome her insecurities that appeared through the frequent school changes and helped her dealing with adjusting to new people and surroundings.
+Her desire for drama classes helped her overcome the insecurities that appeared through the frequent school changes and helped her deal with adjusting to new people and surroundings.
 After leaving school she went to college in Kirkcaldy to study for a national certificate in drama.
 In 1990, she won a place at the Royal Scottish Academy of Music and Drama and decided to stay in Glasgow.